Protester pours ‘human faeces’ over Sir Captain Tom Moore memorial

 He died in Bedford Hospital in February 2021 after testing positive for the virus.

+The climate activist was arrested on 1 October on suspicion of criminal damage by the Metropolitan Police, on behalf of Derbyshire Constabulary, following the protest.

-Some people have reacted angrily to the protest.
+Some people reacted angrily to the protest.
 A Twitter user named Austin Cox said he gifted the memorial to Thistley Meadow village in Derbyshire and vowed to call the police.

 "[I] would like to inform you that we will be pursuing Maddie for vandalism, we will work with the police to ensure this taken as far as possible," he wrote in a message to End Private Jets.